backend-development/backend-development-textbook/source/adv_authentication.md

 OAuth is and open standard for API Access delegation originally published  in 2010.
 The current version is [OAuth 2.0](https://oauth.net/2/), published as RFC 6749 and RFC 6750 in 2012.

-Both follow the same flow when used in ""
+Both follow the same flow:

 1. The user requests a resource or site login from the application.
 2. The site sees that the user is not authenticated.
 It formulates a request for the identity provider, encodes it, and sends it to the user as part of a redirect URL.